Effective Date: January 1, 2024

-What Cookies and Similar Technologies Does Evernote Use?
+What Cookies and Similar Technologies Do We Use?

-You may disable any of these functional cookies as described below; but if you do, various functions of the Evernote Service may be unavailable to you or may not work as intended.
+You may disable any of these Cookies as described below; but if you do, various functions of the Evernote Service may be unavailable to you or may not work as intended.

-We collect a unique ad tracking identifier (the Advertising Identifier or “IDFA” on Apple devices and the Google Advertising ID or “AID” on Android devices) from your device.
+When you use the Evernote Service through the mobile application, we collect a unique ad tracking identifier (like the Advertising Identifier or “IDFA” on Apple devices and the Google Advertising ID or “AAID” on Android devices) from your device.
 These identifiers are unique to your device, but you can reset them or limit their use through your device settings, as described below.
 These identifiers do not contain your name or email address.
 We use these ad tracking identifiers together with our analytics technologies in order to inform our targeted advertising initiatives.

 Social Media Features

-When you visit a page on the Evernote website that contains Social Features, your browser establishes a direct connection to the applicable social network’s servers.
-The Social Features inform the social networks what pages you have accessed on Evernote’s site, and, if you are logged into the social network, your visit may be logged to your account on that service.
+When you visit a page on the Website that contains Social Features, your browser establishes a direct connection to the applicable social network’s servers.
+The Social Features inform the social networks what pages you have accessed on the Website, and, if you are logged into the social network, your visit may be logged to your account on that service.
 For example, if you click the Facebook “Like” button, that information is transmitted from your browser directly to Facebook and stored by them.
-Even if you are not logged into the social network, and do not click on a Social Feature on the Evernote site, there is still a possibility that a Social Feature can transmit your IP address and cookie information to the operator of the social network.
-We will not transmit information regarding your account contents to such social networks.
+Even if you are not logged into the social network, and do not click on a Social Feature on the Website, there is still a possibility that a Social Feature can transmit your IP address and cookie information to the operator of the social network.

 - Facebook: https://www.facebook.com/about/privacy